Taylor Recovery helps patients overcome addiction, and most of the patients we treat achieve long-term sobriety using outdoor therapy and CBT.

 Find new ways to enjoy life while you adapt to recovery routines.

-Here at our rehabilitation facility, we treat each patient individually.
+Here at our rehab facility, we treat each patient individually.
 Our counselors will help you comprehend your addiction’s causes.
 When we know the fundamental reason, we can combat your addiction.

 We’ll discuss which treatments are best for you, and we may change your therapy as you progress in recovery.
 We recognize healing is a journey, and we’ll be by your side.